struppigel/WisdomForHedgehogs/docs/index.md

 Hence, I started to [create Youtube videos myself](https://www.youtube.com/channel/UCVFXrUwuWxNlm6UNZtBLJ-A).
 These were of low quality in the beginning, but I figured I will learn and improve on the way.
 My videos in turn inspired others to do the same, among others [OALabs](https://www.youtube.com/@OALABS/videos) and [Michael Gillespie](https://www.youtube.com/@Demonslay335/videos).
 That was indeed one of the greatest things I could wish for to happen -- that my work would inspire others to share their knowledge too, so they improve availability of educational resources and inspire people themselves.

-That could have been it, however, at some point I ended up watching old videos of myself just to remember how I solved a certain problem in the past.
-After I did this for the third time, I finally started taking actual notes which I will convert to publicly available articles over time.
+That could've been the end of it, however, at some point I felt the need to watch old videos of myself just to recall how I solved a certain problem in the past.
+After the third time of doing this, I finally started taking notes, some of which I am sharing here.

 ## Content

 The most interesting section for you are probably the Reversing Tips.
-It will be filled over time.

 The essays and guides section as well as the malware articles section contain external articles which I wrote for GDATA Techblog.